zeus-dev919/zeus-dev919/README.md

 </h1>

 <h2>[BLOCHCHAIN]</h2>
-I am a senior blockchain developer with rich experience in developing various Dapps such as Defi, DEX and projects.<br>
+<b>I am a senior blockchain developer with rich experience in developing various Dapps such as Defi, DEX and
+projects.</b><br>
-Being well versed in backend I also have notable experience and expertise in frontend as well, that includes the following skill set :<br>
+<b>Being well versed in backend I also have notable experience and expertise in frontend as well, that includes the following skill set :</b><br>
 <br>&nbsp; &nbsp; ✓ Smart Contract using ERC20, ERC721, ERC1155, BEP20, SPL(Token, NFT market for)
 <br>&nbsp; &nbsp; ✓ DeFi(Decentralized Finance) DApps such as Lending, Staking, Banking, CEX/DEX
 <br>&nbsp; &nbsp; ✓ Deploy and Testing by Truffle/Hardhat